How to Make a Build

 DV section.

-While having high AV can potentially net you invulnerability to conventional attacks, not all attacks are conventional.
+AV can potentially net you invulnerability to conventional attacks, not all attacks are conventional.
 It is these scenarios where your defenses will be tested.

 Counters to AV